shams-nahid/My-Docker-Study/01 Docker Essential/08 Single Container Workflow.md

 ---

-In the deployment config we will require the following config,
+For deployment, we will require the following config,

 - `provider`, should be `elasticbeanstalk`, already configured and heavy lifting by the `Travis CI`
 - `region`, Where the `AWS Elastic Beanstalk` is being created